ML Tax Law |

 • Details of other assets (if applicable).

-From July 2025, you can file via mijn.belastingdienst.nl with your DigiD.
+You can file via mijn.belastingdienst.nl with your DigiD.
 Tax advisors can also submit it using their professional software.

 • 12 weeks after receiving the letter with the deemed return if you file yourself,